Electric Forest: Notable collaborations

 Several members were present from their respective bands: The String Cheese Incident, Phish, Grateful Dead, and The Allman Brothers Band.
-Following the addition of the Kyle Hollingsworth Band to the lineup, all six members of The String Cheese Incident were present in separate bands: Bill Nershi played with the Emmitt Nershi Band, EOTO is composed of Jason Hann and Michael Travis, Keith Moseley played in the WMD's who accompanied Keller Williams, and Michael Kang played with Panjea.
+Following the addition of the Kyle Hollingsworth Band to the lineup, all six members of The String Cheese Incident were present in separate bands: Bill Nershi played with the Emmitt Nershi Band, EOTO is composed of Jason Hann and Michael Travis, Keith Moseley played in the WMDs who accompanied Keller Williams, and Michael Kang played with Panjea.
 Three of the four members of Phish were present: Mike Gordon, Jon Fishman, and Trey Anastasio.
 Phil Lesh and Mickey Hart, of Grateful Dead fame, also performed in their respective bands.
 Two of the current members of the Allman Brothers Band, Warren Haynes of Gov't Mule and Derek Trucks, performed in distinct bands.

 David Murphy, of STS9, joined the stage with the Disco Biscuits during their Thursday night set.

 2009

 The Rothbury Music Festival (not the Electric Forest Festival) officially returned in 2009.
 The second Rothbury was held July 2–5, over Independence Day weekend.
 The festival's second year expanded the think-tank discussions established the first year and continued the use of sustainable technologies.